The Eleventh Hour

 Then the titles smash in.
 I liked the Eccleston/Tennant era titles but I think these ones are marginally more impressive; the theme tune is very different, more modern and classier but every bit as haunting when you hear the familiar 'woo-oo' bit.
 The FX of the titles themselves also impress, having the new TARDIS spinning through a crackly electric-storm vortex.
 The new logo and the names of the actors are also done in an almost metallic effect, implying a sturdier and more mythic vortex than the slightly cartoonish one of yesteryear.
 Both the fonts used - for the logo and for the episode name - are very stylish and look good on screen.

 Soon though the last scream of the titles fades and Moffat's plot kicks in.
-The first sequence - about ten or fifteen minutes - featuring just the Doctor and the young girl, is marvellous.
-Adam Smith directs it wonderfully, with the slow pans through the garden at night giving the Doctor and the TARDIS a fairytale quality (a sentiment echoed by the Doctor himself, calling her a "fairytale name").
-Caitlin Blackwood is marvellous as the nine-year-old, one of the greatest child actors out there I reckon and her rapport with Smith's Doctor is quite simply excellent.
+The first sequence - about ten or fifteen minutes - featuring just the Doctor and Amelia Pond, is marvellous.
+Adam Smith directs it wonderfully, with the slow pans through the garden at night giving the Doctor and the TARDIS a fairytale quality (a sentiment echoed by the Doctor himself, calling 'Amelia Pond' a "fairytale name").
+Caitlin Blackwood is marvellous as the nine-year-old Amelia Pond, one of the greatest child actors out there I reckon and her rapport with Smith's Doctor is quite simply excellent.
 It's always fun to have a bit of regeneration silliness and with a hilarious extended food-cravings scene that's exactly what we get.

 Brilliantly though, Moffat doesn't dwell on the traumatic experiences the Doctor underwent in The End of Time and his recent regeneration.
 It's all systems go, and soon Earth is about to be incinerated once again; but first the Doctor finds himself in the charming Gloucestershire village of Leadworth.
 Which, as settings go, is one of my favourites.
 I love London as a place but in the RTD era it was getting a tad overused, and so having a small and relatively insignificant 'village green' is just marvellous; the kind of place where nothing much happens and everyone knows everyone else's business.
 Leadworth is also filmed very well (particularly the inspired Doctor-memory sequence where he flashbacks to everything that he could see in the village.
 Quite Sherlock Holmes but also quite brilliant!)

 As plots go, The Eleventh Hour is not up there with the very finest but it probably has the most engaging of any new-Doctor story.
 The 'crack-in-the-wall' and the monster which appears out of the corner of the eye are typically creepy Moffat trademarks but they don't feel stale and they in fact work tremendously well.
-Who can forget the imagery of what's in the wall?
-And Prisoner Zero might be a slight rehash of Smith and Jones and the SJA story Prisoner of the Judoon, but when you're having this much fun, who cares?
+Who can forget the imagery of a huge eye?
+And the shape-shifting Prisoner Zero might be a slight rehash of Smith and Jones and the SJA story Prisoner of the Judoon, but when you're having this much fun, who cares?
 It's a decent enough effect and its different guises creep one out rather than make you laugh (which they can do with these bodyswaps)...

 Arguably, Prisoner Zero isn't the real threat though, global incineration at the hands of outerspace policemen the Atraxi coming to the fore.
-These are beautiful in design - how Doctor Whoish! - and as a species in themselves they seem relatively similar in motivation to the Judoon if even more dogmatic and dedicated to the task in hand.
-The plot is resolved in a slightly typical RTD-manner, but it works and it's classily done so that part of the episode gets a tick.
+These are beautiful in design - how Doctor Whoish!
+Snowflake spaceships with giant eyes! - and as a species in themselves they seem relatively similar in motivation to the Judoon if even more dogmatic and dedicated to the task in hand.
+The plot is resolved in a slightly typical RTD-manner, in everyone around the world beaming the word '0' as a message to the Atraxi to find Prisoner Zero, but it works and it's classily done so that part of the episode gets a tick.

 The guest cast are also superb; Annette Crosbie was fun as the doddery Mrs Angelo (quite Minnie-Hooper-esque but a bit less naughty) whilst one also instantly feels a liking for Jeff the naughty-stuff-on-the-Internet-watcher and Rory Williams.
 Arthur Darvill particularly impressed as the latter, with his character set to become this year's left-behind Mickey, but he's a lot more likeable in some ways and I at least found him a character I was rooting for by the end.

 Karen Gillan is quite stunning as Amy Pond, her slightly wild kookiness really setting her apart from the companions of yesteryear.
-And she's a little less honourable than some of the others, but she gets more to do than run about helplessly.
-As I've said, in a way the plot is a backdrop for the Doctor's relationship with Amy; brilliantly, by the end of The Eleventh Hour Moffat has already taken Amy on a journey.
+And she's a kissogram too, so she's definitely a little less honourable than some of the others, but she gets more to do than run about helplessly.
+As I've said, in a way the plot is a backdrop for the Doctor's relationship with Amy; brilliantly, by the end of The Eleventh Hour Moffat has already taken Amy on a journey, from her disappointment at being let down as a child to finally meeting the Doctor as an adult.
 Gillan is one of the finest companions we've had for ages, probably even more feisty than those that have gone before her... and a lot sexier, too.

 It's fun to compare it to arguably the other recent great new-Doctor story, Tennant's first in Xmas '05.
 Admittedly there was a very solid plot in The Christmas Invasion but frankly if you have to choose between a solid plot and lots of fun meeting the new Doctor and companion, I (and Moffat too, it seems) would go for the second every time.
 In The Christmas Invasion, Tennant was good but we didn't really know what he was like by the end.
 This story is very different; in fact, it delivers exactly what is promised: a full hour of the Eleventh Doctor.
 And what a Doctor he is!